DoTheEvo/selfhosted-apps-docker/README.md

   but not in compose.

-So to not have polluted huge ass compose file, or to not have multiple places where changes need to be made...  `env_file: .env` BAM.
+So to not have polluted huge ass compose file, or to not have multiple places where changes need to be made when adding a variable...  `env_file: .env` BAM.

-Only issue is that all variables are avaialble in all containers.</br>
+Only issue is that all variables are available in all containers in the compose.</br>
-So that can lead to potential conflicts and clashes, looking at you nextcloud.
+That can lead to potential conflicts and clashes, looking at you nextcloud.

-In those cases variables names to be used are declared per container.
+In those cases variables names are declared per container.

-But it is just so much easier, pretier to `env_file: .env`, and mostly painless.
+But `env_file: .env` is just easier, prettier... and mostly painless.